tlaothong/QuizCheque3/README.md

 45
 Enter amount #4:
 60
-You shold write the following cheques
+You should write the following cheques
 #1 $15
 #2 $15
 #3 $30